alistairstead/talks/composable-magento/composable-magento.md

 ![](images/hackathon-composer.png)

-^ One of the problems we as Magento developers faced was that Magento 1 shipped with a non standard or easily extensible autoloader so any opportunity to load or use these packages was not going to be an easy journey.

 ^ Thankfully this bridge was crossed with the hard work of the many developers behind the magento composer hackathon project.
 Simple in design this project added as a plugin to composer can detect in a composer.json file a new node for module type and treat these modules deifferently to regular composer packages.
 The different being that it will based on deployment strategy move the files into the correct location.
 This can be based on json mappings of source to destination or reading modman files.

 ---